kyrab/website/_posts/2022-01-16-what-i-missed-us-spain.md

 5. **American football.** It is so nice being able to spend all day Sunday watching football games.
 The ultimate lazy day.
 My family made a fantasy league to try and keep me in the loop while I have been abroad, but nothing compares to watching the games unfold live.
 Pulling an all-nighter to watch the Super Bowl, probably alone, is going to be a unique experience.

+6. **Single-stream recycling.** Not having to think about separating/sorting your recycling is lovely.
+And not knowing which bin to put a cardboard-covered plastic container in is mildly stressful, because I don't want to screw up the whole system by making the wrong decision.
+Why spend 30 seconds making a decision when you can spend 30 seconds eating an additional cookie?
+All I can say is that I hope no matter what recycling system is in place, it is legit.
+(Yes, I am thinking about how my high school used to toss the recycling in with the trash at the end of the day.)

 ## Things I Missed About Madrid

 1. **(Clean) public transportation.** Something that makes the United States unique is our intense desire for independence and autonomy, which is why I believe we have such an extensive road system but not so much an extensive rail system.
 While I understand the joy people get from driving, I personally prefer taking public transportation or other methods that do not require me to be at the wheel so that I have the ability to multitask.
 Madrid's public transportation system and its connections to other cities via bus and train are incredible.
 Stops and stations are conveniently located, reliable, clean, and also display clear messaging (such as minutes until arrival or departure).
 With regards to cleanliness, I am literally always seeing workers sweeping the metro stairs.
 I can't say I have ever seen someone do that in the NYC metro.